Star Trek homeSkip to main content

 StarTrek.com

 Then there are the Organians, a race of non-corporeal beings who long ago grew beyond the need for physical form.
-In the first-season Star Trek episode “Errand of Mercy," they step in to preempt all-out war between the Federation and the Klingons.
+In the first-season Star Trek episode “," they step in to preempt all-out war between the Federation and the Klingons.
 They’ve advanced so far that they don’t even like being around the rest of us, and evolved to the point they don’t mind telling us how much we suck.
 Rude, right?

 Will Decker merges with V'Ger in Star Trek: The Motion Picture